 Use LibrarySearch to find print and electronic journals held by the Library.
 For further information on borrowing please refer to the Borrowing page.
 If you require an article from a journal title that is not held in the library print or electronic collections you can request the article via the Inter-Library Loan service.

 Current issues of print newspapers are available from display unit on level 1.
 Immediate back issues are in closed access and may be requested at the Information Desk.
-Versions of many newspapers are now available electronically.
+Versions of many newspapers are now available electronically from LibrarySearch or Journal Search.

 Further enquiries can be made at the Information Desk.